eslint/eslint/docs/src/use/configure/migration-guide.md

 Eslintrc files use string-based import system inside the `plugins` property to load plugins and inside the `extends` property to load external configurations.

-Flat config files use CommonJS `require()` or ES module `import` statements to load plugins and custom parsers.
+Flat config files represent plugins and parsers as JavaScript objects.
+This means you can use CommonJS `require()` or ES module `import` statements to load plugins and custom parsers from external files.

 For example, this eslintrc config file loads `eslint-plugin-jsdoc` and configures rules from that plugin: